xpmatteo/simple-design-in-action/README.md

 ## What are the stages?

-0. Set up a web-based Hello, world!
+1. Set up a web-based Hello, world!
-1. Implement a basic business scenario
+2. Again Hello, world, but now we use Controller and View objects
-2. Implement more business rules
+3. Implement the "order shipping" scenario
-3. Add a nicer UI and html templates
+4. Add a nicer UI and html templates
-4. Add database persistence
+5. Add database persistence

 ## Quickstart

-### Import the project in Eclipse (the manual way)
+### Import the projects in Eclipse (the manual way)

 Use Import... > Existing Project in Eclipse.

-### Import the project in Eclipse (with maven)
+### Import the projects in Eclipse (with maven)

 Install Maven.